Having exploded in popularity in recent years, and continuing to grow, color runs remain the undisputed king of the fun run.

 - Never throw powder at participants’ faces directly.
 Always instruct your crews to aim below the neck.
 These powders may not be toxic, but they are basically the equivalent of inert dirt.
 And no one likes having dirt thrown in their face, do they?

 - Encourage participants to wear sunglasses or goggles.
 This will lessen the effects of the powder on the eyes and probably make everyone look a little bit cooler in the process!
+Here’s some cheap sunglasses you can buy in bulk from Amazon at less than $1 a pair.

 - Instruct participants to avoid breathing in powder.
 A small amount is ok, but repeat and prolonged inhalation will cause irritation and possibly even worse.
 Where possible, ask participants to use a buff or similar to cover their mouths (Color Run includes a branded buff in their race kit that people can use as a mouth cover).
 It’s also probably best to discourage people with asthma from joining.